kompendium-ano/fae/README.md

 The Ethereum to Factom bridge should be implemented as mutual smart-contract based solution, thus would provide full security of respective networks for the bridge.
 Currentlty, building Factom smart contract and relayer for Etheruem blockchain light verification.

-## Structure
+## Repository Structure

-- `app`      - example app for ERC20 token transfer with some simplistic UI
 - `docs`     - additional documentation for the project
 - `factom`   - everything related to the Factom side of the system
 - `ethereum` - everything related to the Ethereum side of the system
+- `test`     - example scripts for ERC20 token transfer

 ### Ethereum Side
 - **FactomBridge**: Solidity smart contract for Ethereum blockchain, Factom light client storing hashes of blocks